OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/search/search-api-2015-02-28-preview.md

           "facetable": true (default where applicable) | false (Edm.GeographyPoint fields cannot be facetable), "key": true | false (default, only Edm.String fields can be keys), "retrievable": true (default) | false,
-          "analyzer": "name of hello analyzer used for search and indexing", (only if 'searchAnalyzer' and 'indexAnalyzer' are not set)
+          "analyzer": "name of the analyzer used for search and indexing", (only if 'searchAnalyzer' and 'indexAnalyzer' are not set)
-          "searchAnalyzer": "name of hello search analyzer", (only if 'indexAnalyzer' is set and 'analyzer' is not set) "indexAnalyzer": "name of hello indexing analyzer" (only if 'searchAnalyzer' is set and 'analyzer' is not set) }
+          "searchAnalyzer": "name of the search analyzer", (only if 'indexAnalyzer' is set and 'analyzer' is not set) "indexAnalyzer": "name of the indexing analyzer" (only if 'searchAnalyzer' is set and 'analyzer' is not set) }
       ],
       "suggesters": [
         {
           "name": "name of suggester",
-          "searchMode": "analyzingInfixMatching" (other modes may be added in hello future), "sourceFields": ["field1", "field2", ...]
+          "searchMode": "analyzingInfixMatching" (other modes may be added in the future), "sourceFields": ["field1", "field2", ...]
         }
       ],
       "scoringProfiles": [
         {
           "name": "name of scoring profile",
-          "text": (optional, only applies toosearchable fields) {
+          "text": (optional, only applies to searchable fields) {
             "weights": {
               "searchable_field_name": relative_weight_value (positive numbers),
               ...